St Enda’s Primary School, Whitefriar Street, Dublin 8.

 Principal – Ms Mary Marren

-Chairperson (Board of Management) Cora Ferriter
+Chairperson (Board of Management) Father Sean Forde

 Section A – Enrolment/Admission Policy

-The board of management of St Enda’s Primary School is setting out this policy in accordance with the provisions of the Education Act (1998), the Education Welfare Act (2000), the Equal Status Act (2000-2004) and relevant Health and Safety Legislation.
+The Board of Management of St Enda’s Primary School is setting out this policy in accordance with the provisions of the Education Act (1998), the Education Welfare Act (2000), the Equal Status Act (2000-2004) and relevant Health and Safety Legislation.
 We trust that by detailing the procedures for enrolment/admission to St Enda’s, this policy will be of assistance to all parties in relation to admission/enrolment matters.

 St Enda’s is a mixed Catholic Carmelite primary school under the patronage of the Catholic Archbishop of Dublin.
 It was established by the Carmelite Fathers, Whitefriar Street in 1894.
 All classes from Junior Infants – Sixth Class are co-educational.